 Our capital expenditures were incurred primarily in connection with leasehold improvements, investments in furniture, fixtures and equipment and technology, information and operational software.
-Our capital expenditures were RMB136.8 million, RMB112.8 million, RMB64.0 million and RMB17.1 million (US\$2.55 million) in 2019, 2020 and 2021 and the six months ended June 30, 2022, respectively.
+Our capital expenditures were RMB136.8 million, RMB112.8 million and RMB64.0 million in 2019, 2020 and 2021, respectively.
 Our capital expenditures decreased over time from 2019 to 2021, especially in 2021 primarily because the number of our leased hotels remained relatively stable during 2020 and 2021, which resulted in decreased expenses associated with leasehold improvements and investments in furniture, fixtures and equipment.
 We will continue to make capital expenditures to meet the expected growth of our operations and expect cash generated from our operating activities and financing activities will continue to meet our capital expenditure needs in the foreseeable future.